 In the United Nations General Assembly on Monday (21 November) a resolution calling for an end to further investments in South Africa was introduced.

-In the United Nations General Assembly on Monday (21 November) a resolution calling for an end to further investments in South Africa was introduced.
+Background: In the United Nations General Assembly on Monday (21 November) a resolution calling for an end to further investments in South Africa was introduced.
 It was the fifteenth draft resolution dealing eighth the question of apartheid.
 All of these are expected to be voted on some time next week.

 SYNOPSIS: Discussion of apartheid has already extended two days beyond the original deadline because of the long list of speakers.